DIY Python aquarium hose

 Switch the tap off, disconnect the hose from the tap and place it into a grate, or onto your plants – water will continue to flow from your tank.

-Connect the other end of the hose to a mixer tap with the use of an adaptor.
+Then connect the other end of the hose to a mixer tap with the use of an adaptor.

 Fill the tank back up, remembering to add enough dechlorinator and ensuring the temperature is correct.